-The present section reports the LCIA indicators calculated considering the process scrap as a co-product.
-In this approach, the process scrap in output from the extrusion takes the same material burden of the billet in input to the extrusion.
-Similarly, the process scrap entering the billet production takes the same burden of the original billet used in the production process who generated the scrap.
-To this regard, for pre-consumer scrap retrieved in the US market, whose original billet is unknown, a primary ingot production dataset for North America (AA) is used, whereas pre-consumer scrap retrieved from Hydro extrusion lines external to Spanish Fork, is modeled as the average aluminum consumed by Hydro Extrusion North America, whose model includes post-consumer at 17.40% and primary metal for the remaining %.
-Used datasets are listed in Table 15 and LCIA results in Table 16.
+The following section reports the calculated LCIA indicators when considering the process scrap (industrial scrap) as a co-product.
+In this approach, the process scrap entering the billet production takes the same burden of the original billet used in the production process which generated the scrap.
+For pre-consumer scrap retrieved in the US market, whose original billet source is unknown, a primary ingot production dataset for North America (AA) is used.
+Pre-consumer scrap retrieved from Hydro's extrusion lines external to the The Dalles, is modeled as the average aluminum consumed by Hydro Extrusion North America, whose model include post-consumer at 17.40% and primary metal for the remaining %.

+LCIA results are reported in Table 15.